 If you have a pool, you must also have safety protocols in place.
 Accidental drowning is responsible for too many child deaths, and a safety pool fence can prevent this.
 There are several different types out there but do not let the choice overwhelm you.
 For flexibility and minimal maintenance, the no-holes pool fence is a temporary solution that is ideal for many.
 Before you decide to buy, there are pros and cons you should consider.

-The Pros and Cons Of A No-Holes Fence
+The Pros and Cons Of The No-Holes Fence

 - Long-lasting: Chances are you do not use the pool all year, and during colder weather, a pool fence can take a beating.
 Bad weather can increase rust and corrosion, but not if you take the fence down.
 No-holes pool fencing can be easily taken down when not in use, which protects it from bad weather and extends its lifespan.